MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/best-practices/live-fine-grained-rate-limiting.md

 ### What if we can’t adhere to the limits?

-Please see the [Xbox Live Best Practices](best-practices-for-calling-xbox-live.md) and ensure you are following these steps.
+See the [Best practices for calling Xbox Live](live-best-practices-calling-xbl.md) and ensure you are following these steps.
-Also consider using [Social Manager](../../features/social/social-manager/live-social-manager-nav.md) if you are being rate-limited with any of the social services.
+If you are being rate-limited with any of the social services, also consider using [Social Manager](../../../features/social/social-manager/live-social-manager-nav.md)

 If after following these steps, you are still unable to remain under the limits, please reach out to your Developer Account Manager.